Jadens-arc/jadens-arc.github.io/content/posts/zed.md

 ## Speed

 It just feels fast.
 Load times are extremely fast.
-Going from launching the app to being in a project writing code is near instant, even for larger projects.
+Going from launching the app to being in a project writing code is nearly instant, even for larger projects.
 When typing and navigating through the UI, everything is very responsive.
 Something that developers often don't think about is the amount of latency we experience from the point of hitting a key to it actually being on screen.
 Most of this is caused by all kinds of language servers, syntax highlighters, and linters running while we're typing.
 Typing in Zed feels like cutting with an expertly sharpened knife; it's clean, it's satisfying, and it makes quick work of anything it encounters.

 Vim commands are slow though.
 They run in Zed's command palette which has a noticeable delay.